Stablecoin Treasury Policy: Which, How Much, and What If It Depegs (2026)

 How vendor tools support a stablecoin policy

 Cryptio and Request Finance can tag holdings by issuer and surface exposure for limit monitoring.
-Confirm the tool reports per-issuer and aggregate concentration against policy limits and retains the audit trail — a policy you cannot measure exposure against is unenforced.
+Confirm the tool reports per-issuer and aggregate concentration against policy limits and retains the audit trail.
+A policy whose exposure you cannot measure is unenforced.

-Wag3s Ledger tags stablecoin holdings by issuer, reports per-issuer and aggregate concentration against policy limits, and keeps the audit trail of policy adherence and depeg-event handling — so the treasury policy is measurable and enforced, not just written.
+Writing the policy — eligibility, limits, the depeg playbook — is the treasury's call, and a legal/treasury adviser's to sign off.
+What Wag3s Ledger does is make it measurable: it tags stablecoin holdings by issuer, reports per-issuer and aggregate concentration against your policy limits, and keeps the audit trail of policy adherence and depeg-event handling, so the policy is enforced and evidenced rather than just filed.
 See the Ledger product page and the Wag3s for accountants page.

 Further reading